Christina Jameson McCurtain, 83, died on Thursday, December 19, 2019 in Norman, OK.

 She is survived by her husband of 54 years Mike, her daughter Judith McCurtain (Michael) Boland, sisters Eunice Eloise (Wesley) Fox and Patricia Ann (Kenneth) Qualls, and numerous nieces, nephews, cousins, grandnieces, grandnephews, great nieces, great nephews, Precious cats Clarissa and Traveler, and many friends.

 Christina was cremated.
 A memorial service will be held at First Presbyterian Church, 555 South University Blvd., Norman OK on Monday, January 6, 2020 at 2:00pm.
 Inurnment will be at a later date at Canfield Cemetery, Idabel, OK.
 In lieu of flowers, please honor Christina with a contribution to a charity of your choice.

-To send flowers to Christina's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Christina Jameson McCurtain, please visit our floral store.